Affiliate links on Android Authority may earn us a commission. Learn more.

 Before you do, you should:

-- Go into iCloud and delete all of your backups.
-One or more of them could be infected with the malware, so to be safe, delete them all.
+- Go into iCloud and delete all of your backups, or at least everything after your earliest suspected infection date.
+One or more of them could be infected with malware.

 - Using another device, change the passwords to all of the accounts connected to your phone.
-Most likely, this will be your email, iCloud, social media, online banking, and online shopping.
+Most likely, this will include your email, iCloud, social media, online banking, and online shopping.

-- Consider removing your cards from Apple Wallet and putting a freeze on the numbers until you see if any suspicious transactions are pending.
+- Consider removing cards from Apple Wallet and putting a freeze on their numbers until you see if any suspicious transactions are pending.

 7 ways to keep your iPhone safe from viruses and hackers in the future

-Once you are 100% sure that all traces of the virus and hacker are gone, then it’s time to put some good security practices into place to stop this from happening again.
-You obviously don’t want to remove a virus from your iPhone ever again, and the following will reduce the chances of a repeat performance.
+Once you’re 100% sure that traces of an attack are gone, then it’s time to put some good security practices into place to stop it from happening again.

 Avoid public Wi-Fi networks — and use a VPN if you must use one

-If you must use it, install a VPN that will reroute your internet traffic through various international servers, making it impossible for anyone to snoop on you.
-There are so many VPN services to choose from.
+If you must use public Wi-Fi, install a VPN that will reroute your internet traffic through various servers, making it hard or impossible for anyone to snoop on you.
+There are many VPN services to choose from.

 Avoid jailbreaking your iPhone